 Chill out in CentroCentro

 Whether you’ve opted for the giant-sized tapas or the set menu, by now you’ll need to go somewhere quiet to digest.
-Time for my next secret tip about central Madrid: CentroCentro.
+It’s time for my next secret tip about central Madrid: CentroCentro.
 Besides the rooftop views it affords of the city and a chilled-out cafe, Madrid’s old post office hosts tons of exhibitions, so check out the program at the tourist desk.
+In summer they even run a wonderfully air-conditioned late-night cinema in the glass-roofed patio.

 Set sail at the Museo Naval